United Kingdom

 Frame material

-The material from which the racquet frame is made.
-Today, two solutions are the most popular: aluminium alloy and carbon (graphite).
+The material from which the racket frame is made.
+Today, the most popular are two solutions: aluminium alloy and carbon (graphite).

-Aluminium alloy is the simplest, most affordable and reliable solution, which, however, is not very popular in modern sports.
-The advantage of aluminium rackets is a long service life and good resistance to mechanical damage — it is quite difficult to break it on the court.
+Aluminium alloy is the simplest, most affordable and reliable solution, which nevertheless is not very popular in modern sports.
+The advantage of aluminium rackets is their long service life and good resistance to mechanical damage — it is quite difficult to break them on the court.
 Most often used in the production of children's rackets.

-Carbon (graphite) is the most popular material for the manufacture of tennis rackets today, both professional and amateur levels.
+Carbon (graphite) is the most popular material today for making tennis rackets, both professional and amateur.
 It boasts low weight and good strength.
-Quite rarely rackets are made of pure carbon, more often various metal alloys (carbon, titanium, etc.) are used, and each manufacturer has his own “recipe” for an perfect alloy.
+It is quite rare that rackets are made from pure carbon; more often, various metal alloys are used (carbon, titanium, etc.), and each manufacturer has its own “recipe” for the ideal alloy.

 String surface area